 - Be slow to process information

-Those suffering from burnout may receive diagnoses of anxiety and/or depression, both serious mental health conditions.
+Those suffering from workplace exhaustion may receive diagnoses of anxiety and/or depression, both serious mental health conditions.

-- Burned-out employees may become quiet and irritable.
+- Stressed-out employees may become quiet and irritable

 A once supportive and team-oriented employee begins to show a lack of trust in their supervisor and the mission, vision, and goals of the employer.

-Those with job burnout often lack the energy to exercise regularly and make consistently healthy choices.
+Those with burnout often lack the energy to exercise regularly and make consistently healthy choices.

-Considering all these symptoms, it’s not surprising there’s a reduction in productivity and attitude at work when one suffers from job burnout.
+Considering all these symptoms, it’s not surprising there’s a reduction in productivity and attitude at work when one suffers from serious job-related exhaustion.

 Causes of Job Burnout